Last Updated on September 24, 2022

 If you have a seafood allergy, you should avoid escargot.
 Allergic reactions can cause symptoms such as hives, difficulty breathing, and swelling of the face, tongue, and throat (source: World Allergy Organization Journal).

-Another concern with eating escargot during pregnancy is the potential for food poisoning if they’re not cooked properly.
+Another concern with eating escargot during pregnancy is the potential for bacterial food poisoning if they’re not cooked properly.
 Snails can carry a parasitic infection called rat lungworm.
 This infection can cause eosinophilic meningitis, a severe brain infection.

 However, the risk of rat lungworm infection from eating escargot is low.
 The snails are usually cooked before being served, and the heat from cooking kills the parasite (source: WebMD).